 Introduction

-You just spent the weekend "vibecoding" a masterpiece.
-You used Lovable or Bolt to generate the UI, you tweaked the prompts until the design was perfect, and you finally hit deploy.
+You spent the weekend "vibecoding" a masterpiece.
+Lovable or Bolt generated the UI, you tweaked prompts until the design was perfect, and you finally hit deploy.
 The site looks incredible in Chrome.

-Excited, you paste the URL into ChatGPT or Perplexity to see what it thinks.
-You wait for the analysis.
+So you paste the URL into ChatGPT or Perplexity to see what it thinks.

 And then you get the response that haunts every modern developer: